jschnab/data-engineering/kafka/kafka.md

 * `replica.lag.time.max.ms`: Maximum delay to consider a replica in-sync.
 * `replica.fetch.wait.max.ms`: Time interval after which a follower fetches messages again from the leader.
+* `log.cleanup.policy`: Configure data retention, activated with value `delete` or `compact`.
+* `log.retention.bytes`: Partition size that triggers deletion of the oldest segment.
+* `log.retention.ms`: Message age that triggers deletion of the oldest segment.
+* `log.retention.check.interval.ms`: How often Kafka checks if segments should be deleted.
+* `offsets.retention.minutes`: After how much time offsets of inactive consumer groups should be deleted.
+* `log.cleaner.backoff.ms`: Compaction time interval.
+* `log.cleaner.min.cleanable.dirty.ratio`: A segment is considered dirty if it has never been compacted.
+Setting a lower value saves more space but is also more resource-intensive.
+* `log.cleaner.min.compaction.lag.ms`: Specify for how long messages should not be compacted.
+* `log.cleaner.max.compaction.lag.ms`: Maximum period after which a messages should be compacted.
+* `log.cleaner.delete.retention.ms`: Tombstone TTL once messages have been deleted.